 This function returns a subset of the json document passed as first argument.
 The second argument is the json path of the item to be returned and should be one returning a json item (terminated by a ‘*’).
 If not the function will try to make it right but this is not fool proof.
 For instance:

-select Json_Get_Item(Json_Make_Object('foo' as "first", Json_Array('a', 33) as "json_second"), 'second') as "item";
+select Json_Get_Item(Json_Make_Object('foo' as "first", Json_Make_Array('a', 33) as "json_second"), 'second') as "item";

 The correct path should have been ‘second.*’ but in this simple case the function was able to make it right.
 The returned item: